-Although fish and meat are great sources of selenium, don’t be fooled into thinking you can’t get it from plants.
-As a matter of fact, there are an abundance of natural foods that are great sources of selenium, including nuts, seeds, and green vegetables.
-At a glance, let’s take a look at the 7 best vegetarian sources of selenium.
+Although fish and meat are sources of selenium, you can also get it from plants.
+As a matter of fact, there are many natural foods that are great sources of selenium, including nuts, seeds, and green vegetables.
+At a glance, let's take a look at the seven best vegetarian sources of selenium.

 1. Brazil Nuts

 Without a doubt, Brazil nuts are one of the best sources of selenium!
 Tasty, delicious, and loaded; one study showed that just two brazil nuts per day for 12 weeks raised selenium levels to a normal range.

 - 1/2 oz. contains a whopping 268 mcg, 479% of daily requirement and 95 calories.

 - Just one Brazil nut per day can provide 75 mcg of selenium.

 Shiitake mushrooms taste great and, in addition to providing selenium, they're an excellent source of Vitamin D, antioxidants, and other essential trace minerals.

 - 1/2 cup contains 18 mcg of selenium and provides 33% of your daily requirement.

 Poll any group of third graders for their favorite foods and it's unlikely that lima or pinto beans will be on the list.
 But, there's no denying their nutritional potency.
 In addition to selenium, lima and pinto beans are a great source of protein and fiber.